comboshreddies/kubectl-line/README.md

-flow terminator can be any other kubectl command (exec, logs, labels, ...) ie command that would break kubectl pipeline execution stream, or will not return named column resutls
+flow terminator can be any other kubectl command (exec, logs, labels, ...) ie command that would break kubectl pipeline execution stream, or will not return named column results

 ## helpers: